ckeditor/ckeditor5/packages/ckeditor5-link/docs/features/link.md

 editor.execute( 'unlink' );
 ```

 The package provides a plugin for {@link module:link/linkimage~LinkImage linking images}.
-See the {@link features/images-linking Linking images} section in the {@link features/images-overview feature guide}.
+See the {@link features/images-linking Linking images} guide in the {@link features/images-overview Images section}.

 Links are represented in the {@link module:engine/model/model~Model model} using the `linkHref` attribute.
 [Manual link decorators](#adding-attributes-to-links-using-the-ui-manual-decorators) are represented in the model using text attributes corresponding to their names, as configured in {@link module:link/linkconfig~LinkConfig#decorators `config.link.decorators`}.

 <info-box>
-	We recommend using the official {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
+	We recommend using the official {@link framework/development-tools/inspector CKEditor&nbsp;5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

 ## Contribute